Your Retina Ohana

 Wet AMD

 When there is abnormal growth in blood vessels under the macula, it can indicate that you have wet AMD.
 These vessels can leak blood into retina causing blurred or distorted vision.
-Treatment for this condition includes injections.
+Treatment for this condition includes injections to stop the abnormal blood vessel growth.
 The video below shares a brief synopsis of what happens to patients who have wet AMD.

 Diabetic Retinopathy